orbitalchicken/Roadmap/New.md

 - Wanting to add a new custom Menu category to adding ones own Items to a category is like pulling teeth.
 Icon's don't save, Can't arrange Items and etc. No way to add desktop Files to the menu after they have already been created.
 - Application switcher items are not properly selected https://github.com/linuxmint/Cinnamon/issues/7623
 - NTFS pen drive is not mounting
 - When trying to (samba) share a folder in nemo, i have an option to install samba, but it fails to install.
-After installing samba from paketmaneger it works.
+After installing samba from packetmanager it works.
 - Unable to unlock the screensaver via LDAP with libpam-ldap and nscd packages installed pointing to an openldap server.